 The parts that I liked about the story was the weaving and carpet-making details.
 Especially when a carpet is being described the narrative takes on an interesting level of fascination that needs to be enjoyed.

-Even the unpleasantness in story has been handled with excellent blend of panache and style.
+Even the unpleasantness in the story has been handled with an excellent blend of panache and style.
 When the main character undergoes a lot of trouble in her life and you would think that the story is going to be a tragedy, a turn of event happens to better the situation.

 There was very little that I disliked about this book.
 The memory of the Arabian Night kept coming in between my flow of thoughts.
 That makes this story unique and interesting.